 In Réunion, an overseas department of France located in the Indian Ocean south of the Equator, the climate is

-tropical, with a hot, humid season from December to March and a cool season from June to September, ie the austral winter.
+tropical, with a hot, humid and rainy season from December to March and a cool season from June to September, ie the austral winter.

 The